mia-entropy/eberban/books/tour/src/predicates_and_propositions.md

 A cat drinks milk.
 ```

-In English, this sentence is a proposition : it claims *a cat is drinking
+In English, this sentence is a proposition: it claims *a cat is drinking
 milk*.
 A predicate is a proposition template with one or more **open blanks**
 (called **arguments**) which may be filled in to make a complete proposition
 with a truth value.
 Thus, a proposition is a predicate with all of its open